-There will be around 210 crews boating from Putney this year, so if you are a visiting crew boating from any of the clubs along Putney Embankment and are planning to trail boats to and from the race, please ensure your driver and crew members have read, and follow, the following instructions.
+Putney embankment is busy on race day with around 210 crews boating from there, so if you are a visiting crew boating from any of the clubs along Putney Embankment and are planning to trail boats to and from the race, please ensure your driver and crew members have read, and follow, the following instructions.

 All crews from any club whose representatives do not conform to the these rules, will be subject to sanctions up to and including disqualification and may be refused entry in future years.

 PLEASE NOTE: Parking arrangements for HOR4s differ from those for other heads at Putney in that we ask you to keep trailers on site and use them as boat racks, to keep the road as clear as possible.
 No vehicles can remain parked on the Embankment unless permitted.
 Unauthorised vehicles will be removed by Wandsworth BC and a fee will be required for their release.

 Trailers must only enter the Embankment via Thames Place (by the Duke’s Head pub).
 Please enter carefully as there are extra hazards due to signage for the Thames Tunnel works taking place.